Blog

 With the ever-evolving technological backdrop to society, people want instant feedback and access to information.
 We can monitor our front porch video feed from our cell phone while we are on a beach vacation, we can preheat the oven at our house before we leave the office, and we can start our cars in the bitter cold winter from the comfort and warmth of our homes.
 With the advancement of technology not slowing down, microgrids should have the functionality to communicate in real time.
 Below are three things a microgrid controller should be able to do: accept control commands, engage in site and wide area optimization, and report its own health.
 Accept Control Commands Modern microgrid control systems have many features for managing the combined resources within their purview.
 A good example of a feature grouping is the algorithms involved in the control of storage batteries.
 Given some understanding of the future, such as tomorrow’s weather forecast or tomorrow’s power pricing, decisions must be made about when to charge and when to discharge the battery.
 Many other control decisions have to be made

-problems microgrids can solve, photo of microgrid set up.
+problems microgrids can solve, photo of Mesa Power Solutions microgrid set up.

 Three Problems Microgrids Can Solve